 Film Editing - master

-The Master's Programme in Film and Media, with specialisation in Film Editing is aimed at those who wish to specialise in and deepen their knowledge about directing documentaries.
+The Master's Programme in Film and Media, with specialisation in Film Editing is aimed at those who wish to specialise in and deepen their knowledge about film editing.
 The programme qualifies the student for third-cycle studies and consists of two years of full-time studies at second cycle level.

 A film editor works on the selection and joining of the recorded film material.
 It is in the editing that the final film story is formed and primarily film editing is about storytelling: about describing environments, people and their emotions.
 You should be able to both immerse yourself in what is told and critically assess the recorded material and have the ability to keep the film's story together through all the choices.
 The film editor's profession is highly creative and requires artistic sensibility and analytical sharpness, as well as musicality, a feeling for rhythm and sound and image flow.